raspberrypilearning/ai-LLM-prompt/en/step_1.md

     </iframe>
 </html>

+--- collapse ---
+---
+title: No YouTube?
+Download the video!
+---

+You can download all the resources for this project, including the above video [by clicking here](https://projects.raspberrypi.org/en/projects/ai-LLM-prompt-go){:target="_blank"}.

+--- /collapse ---

 Welcome to the exciting world of large language models!

 By following these steps, you will learn how to prompt a large language model (LLM) in a clear way, to get the best results from these powerful AI tools.